KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

 # Copying Hashtables

-One thing that is important to know is that hashtables are objecs and each variable is just a refference to an object.
-This just means that it takes a little more work work to make a valid copy of a hashtable.
+One thing that is important to know is that hashtables are objecs and each variable is just a reference to an object.
+This just means that it takes a little more work to make a valid copy of a hashtable.

 ## Assigning reference types